• Skip to main content

 Meyer Lemon Bars

 Sometimes you just have to roll with the classics.
 I have made all sorts of twists on the classic lemon bars but hesitated to ever share my recipe for classic meyer lemon bars.
-So far I’ve done a Hawaiian twist with passion fruit and for another, threw in some herbs to make lavender lemon bars and thyme lemon bars.
+So far I've done a Hawaiian twist with passion fruit and for another, threw in some herbs to make lavender lemon bars and thyme lemon bars.
 But really, there is nothing better than clean, simple, bright organic meyer lemons.
-Am I right or am I right?
+Try making my Meyer Lemon Almond Cake with Simple Syrup, you will be glad you did.

 Meyer Lemon Bars via LittleFerraroKitchen.com

-Our neighbor next door has a gorgeous fruitful meyer lemon tree and graciously gave us a huge bag of hefty sweet, overly juicy meyer lemons.
-The zest is bright and the lemons full of juice.
+We were gifted with a bucket of meyer lemons.
+The zest is bright and the lemons are full of juice.
 They were plump and begging to be devoured.
-These were such perfect meyer lemons, I didn’t want to cover them up in any way and just allowed the beautiful sweet meyer lemon to shine naturally.
+These were such perfect meyer lemons, I didn't want to cover them up in any way and just allowed this beautiful lemon to shine naturally.

 Meyer Lemon Bars via LittleFerraroKitchen.com